Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Dutch Miller Gap Trail made many tight switchbacks before dropping into Waptus Lake Basin.
-Soon, the trail faded under the tree debris after passing the wetland.
-I’d somehow disturbed a wasp nest while taking photos atop a down log.
+Dutch Miller Gap Trail made many tight switchbacks before dropping into the Waptus Lake Basin.
+Soon, the trail completely faded under the tree debris after passing a large wetland.
+I had somehow disturbed a wasp nest while taking photos atop a massive downed log.

-I ran after two stings but dropped my phone during the ordeal.
-Luckily, talking voices from the podcast I’d been listening to let me recover the device quickly; whew!
-I then found the trail again and headed north on the PCT.
+I ran as fast as I could after two stings, but dropped my phone during the whole ordeal.
+Luckily, talking voices from a podcast I was listening to allowed me to recover the device quickly, what a huge relief!
+Before long, I relocated the trail and headed north on the popular PCT for a bit.

 See more trip photos here.

-After crossing the Waptus River over the sturdy bridge, I briefly chatted with some thru-hikers.
-I got on the lakeshore trail and ate dinner by the water as the sky dimmed.
-Afterward, I shortcut through the horse trail past the campsites.
+After crossing the Waptus River over the sturdy bridge, I briefly chatted with some PCT thru-hikers.
+I took the lakeshore trail and ate my dinner by the water as the sky slowly dimmed.
+Afterward, I shortcut through the horse trail that went past the established, empty campsites.

-Without logs, I forded the shin-deep river with shoes on.
-Then it was bone-dry four miles before finally finding water by the Escondido Lake Trail crossing.
-I found a nearby camp and soon dozed off to the sound of the small creek.
+Without any logs, I forded the shin-deep river in the dark with my hiking shoes still on.
+Then it was bone-dry for four miles before finally finding water by the Escondido Lake Trail beyond Waptus Pass.
+I found a nearby camp and soon dozed off to the pleasant sound of the small creek.

-The source of Cooper River below Waptus Pass
+The source of the Cooper River below Waptus Pass

-The source of Cooper River below Waptus Pass
+The source of the Cooper River below Waptus Pass

 See more trip photos here.